sveltejs/svelte/sites/svelte-5-preview/src/routes/docs/content/01-api/05-imports.md

 ### `render`

 Only available on the server and when compiling with the `server` option.
-Takes a component and returns an object with `html` and `head` properties on it, which you can use to populate the HTML when server-rendering your app:
+Takes a component and returns an object with `body` and `head` properties on it, which you can use to populate the HTML when server-rendering your app:

 ```js
 // @errors: 2724 2305 2307